forkliftcertifiedq2wweftj/aps-plus-plus/README.md

 Once `Node.js` is installed, open Terminal and run the command `npm i ws`.
 This will install the WebSocket library that Open Source Arras uses.

 After installing `ws`, [download the source code of the latest release of Open Source Arras](https://github.com/Taureon/aps-plus-plus/releases).
-Extract it once it's downloaded and open either `runClient.bat` and `runServer.bat` (if you're on Windows) or `runClient.sh` and `runServer.sh` (if you're not).
+Extract it once it's downloaded and open `runClient.bat` and `runServer.bat` (if you're on Windows) or `runClient.sh` and `runServer.sh` (if you're not).
 If there aren't any errors, both the client and server will start up.
 Go to `localhost:26300` in your favourite web browser (keep both terminal windows open, they keep the client and server on) to play.

 [If you need a more detailed guide, click here for a step by step list.](https://github.com/Taureon/aps-plus-plus/wiki/Frequently-Asked-Questions#how-do-i-set-up-my-server)